GoPro quits the drone market and hints it's looking for a buyer

 GoPro's move into the drone market is coming to an end.

-When GoPro launched the Karma, its first drone designed for the company's cameras, in September 2016, it was already facing an uphill battle after production delays and a market dominated by drone maker DJI.
-Its launch was followed by a full recall to fix an issue with its battery that caused the drone to lose power in flight.
+GoPro was the already facing an uphill battle when it launched the Karma, its first drone designed for the company's cameras, in September 2016.
+The drone was set back by production delays and entered a market dominated by drone maker DJI.
+The Karma launch was followed by a full recall to fix an issue with the drone's battery that caused it to lose power in flight.

 GoPro was able to offer something different with the Karma's simple gaming-style controls, folding body and a unique design that let you remove its camera stabilizer to use handheld.
 Those things -- and the GoPro name -- helped put Karma into second place in its price band in 2017 behind category leader DJI.
 But it wasn't enough and the Karma is now part of the company's other cost-cutting measures.